Hydroxyzine Review: The Best Anxiety Reduction Drug?

 Hydroxyzine, often referred to as hydroxyzine hydrochloride/HCL (tablet and liquid version) or hydroxyzine pamoate (capsule and liquid version) is a prescription antihistamine medication that's FDA-approved for the treatment of anxiety.

-But can an antihistamine really reduce anxiety?
+But can an antihistamine reduce anxiety?
 Does it have any dangerous side effects?
 Can the drug treat sleep disorders as well?
-And how do real hydroxyzine patients rate and describe the effects of the drug?
+And is the brand-name version more effective?

-In this article we'll answer all of these questions and more, as we review clinical studies on hydroxyzine to determine if it's safe and effective for treating anxiety and sleep disorders.
+In this article we'll answer all of these questions and more, as we analyze research studies on hydroxyzine to determine if it's safe and effective for treating anxiety and sleep disorders.

-We'll document side effects of the drug, explain whether the branded version is more effective, and feature real patient reviews.
+We'll also document side effects of the drug, explain whether the branded version is more effective, and discuss whether or not you need to abstain from alcohol while using hydroxyzine.

 Does Hydroxyzine Reduce Anxiety?